Şehzade: Struggle for the throne and fratricide

 Before the implementation of the cage system (Kafes), in which the practice of being sent to the sanjak was abolished, the princes previously assumed military duties and had improved themselves in this respect.
 However, after the death of Suleiman I in 1566, the princes could not actually take part in the army and could not participate in wars.
 This period continued until the reign of Abdülmecid in 1839.
 However, after this period, although the princes lived a freer life, they did not participate largely in state administration or in the military.
 Subsequently, some princes took part in some state functions.
 The most important reason why princes fight for the throne is that there is no system of succession to ascend the throne.
 In other words, every prince has the right to become a sultan.
 However, this order changed during the reign of Murad I. Murad left the sultanate only to the sultan and his sons.
 In this case, he occasionally brought major fights to the throne.
 This was sanctioned by Mehmed the Conqueror who considered this practice essential for the good of the world.

 Thus it was that the state administration was transformed into a highly centralized structure, making the sultan an "absolute ruler".
 In some contemporary sources, this event is referred to as "the legalization of fratricide".
 In this period the princes were often victims of massacres (such as when Mehmed III ascended the throne) and struggles for the throne (such as between Selim I and his brother Şehzade Ahmed or Selim II and Şehzade Bayezid).

 Only later, during the reign of Ahmed I, the modification of the pattern of succession to the throne from a system of primogeniture to one based on agnatic seniority made the hereditary system stricter and clearer.

 Feminine equivalent

 There is no feminine equivalent of şehzade or a special title for princesses in Ottoman royalty.
 In Persian, shahzade is used for both male and female descendants of a monarch.
 The royalty of the Indian Mughal Empire used the title shahzada for princes and the feminine equivalent of this title, shahzadi, for princesses.
 In the Ottoman Empire two titles were used to refer to Ottoman princesses.
 Hatun was used before 16th century and this style also used for female imperial consort and noblewomen.
-Sultan used after their name after 1481 with the accession of Bayezid II to the throne and this title also used for main imperial family.
+Sultan used after their name after 1481 with the accession of Bayezid II to the throne and this title also used for the main imperial family.